Faculty, Undergraduate Studies

 Residency Site: Plainfield VT

 Karen Stupski is a sustainability educator, grant writer, and communitarian.
-She currently serves as a faculty member at Goddard College, Development Director for the Gunpowder Valley Conservancy (a watershed organization and land trust) and Executive Director of School of Living (a community land trust).
+In addition to serving as a faculty member at Goddard College, Development Director for the Gunpowder Valley Conservancy (a watershed organization and land trust) and Executive Director of School of Living (a community land trust).
 Karen lives at Heathcote Community, an intentional community dedicated to sustainable living, where she coordinates the permaculture education program.
-She holds a Ph.D. in the history of science, medicine, and technology from Johns Hopkins University and a Post Masters Graduate Diploma in Organizing Learning for EcoSocial Regeneration from Gaia University.

 PhD in the History of Science, Medicine and Technology, Johns Hopkins University